tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 goal is cater to these folks, without requiring them to have deep understanding of relational algebra.

-The reason why we opted for a dataflow language is that it simplifies the
-reasoning: one step at a time.
+We opted for a dataflow language because it simplifies reasoning: one step at a time.
 At least conceptually, because a smart system optimizes the execution of the users intent so that the pipeline runs efficiently.
 Any declarative language has that property, SQL in particular.
 But the difference to SQL is that a sequential dataflow makes it easy to simply *append* your next operation, as opposed to editing a query in the middle to inject a complicated clause somewhere.
 Instead of having to understand the entire SQL query, you just need to append an operation at the end that does the next thing.
-This dataflow pipeline style is becoming more an more popular.
+This dataflow pipeline style is becoming more and more popular.
 Most SIEMs have a language of their own, like Splunk.
 [Kusto][kusto] is another great example with a wide user base in security.

 [kusto]: https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/

-In fact, there's often an isomorphic SQL expression because a lot of the underlying engines internally map to the same Volcano-style model of execution.
+In fact, there's often an equivalent SQL expression because a lot of the underlying engines internally map to the same Volcano-style model of execution.
 This gives rise to [transpiling dataflow languages to other execution platforms][splunk-transpiler].
-Ultimately, our goal is that security practitioners do not have to think *any* of this and stay in their happy place, which means avoiding context switches to lower-level data primitives.
+Ultimately, our goal is that security practitioners do not have to think about *any* of this and stay in their happy place, which means avoiding context switches to lower-level data primitives.

 [splunk-transpiler]: https://www.databricks.com/blog/2022/12/16/accelerating-siem-migrations-spl-pyspark-transpiler.html

-Now that we got the SQL topic out of the way, let's dive into some hands-on examples that illustrate the similarities and differences of SPL and TQL.
+Now that we got the SQL topic out of the way, let's dive into some hands-on examples that illustrate the similarities and differences between SPL and TQL.

 ## Examples